My aim is to offer you an

 Hi, my name is Paul Gill and I am grateful to have this opportunity to share with you the life I lead and hopefully help and inspire at least one person as I tread this path through life.

 My paid work is with a great and leading company within the MPS sector.
-M2 UK are first class in all areas of our industry and are able to deliver on time, every time.
+My employer is first class in all areas of our industry and we are able to deliver on time, every time.

-Up to a couple of years ago I was involved as a volunteer supporting a prestigious Scottish Public Service provider, St Andrew's First Aid.
+Up to 2013 I was involved as a volunteer supporting a prestigious Scottish Public Service provider, St Andrew's First Aid.
 Through my St Andrew's First Aid volunteer work I have undertaken courses and training in First Aid and Life Saving Skills and was very fortunate to offer support and care to the public at many events throughout Scotland.
-Each year rewarding 650 hours plus of volunteer public service at events as well as in depth training in both hard and soft skills.
+Each year providing 650 hours plus of volunteer public service at events as well as in depth training in both hard and soft skills.

 On my journey, both in the volunteer and work arenas, I have learned a great deal and not least becoming COLF accredited and looking at new ways of engaged learning within the workplace.